sympy/sympy/doc/src/modules/matrices/matrices.rst

     >>> M[0:2, 0:2]
     [1  2]
-    [    ]
     [4  5]
     >>> M[2:2, 2]
     []
     >>> M[:, 2]
     [3]
-    [ ]
     [6]
     >>> M[:1, 2]
     [3]

-In the 2nd example above notice that the slice 2:2 gives an empty range.
+In the second example above notice that the slice 2:2 gives an empty range.
 Note also (in keeping with 0-based indexing of Python) the first row/column is 0.

 You cannot access rows or columns that are not present unless they